Understanding the Different Types of Military TDY and What Each Means for You

 Permissive TDY authorizes absence from your duty station but doesn’t provide per diem or travel reimbursement for most expenses.
 Common uses include house hunting before a PCS move, attending professional development events on your own initiative, or handling personal matters that require travel but benefit the military indirectly.

-While costs come out of your own pocket, permissive TDY provides authorized absence without burning precious leave days.
+That’s what makes permissive TDY endearing to us despite the costs: while expenses come out of your own pocket, permissive TDY provides authorized absence without burning precious leave days.
 The trade-off makes sense in many situations where you need the time but can afford the expense.

 Funded TDY for Training